Unambiguous randomness from a quantum state: Set-up

 \section{Set-up}

-In both of our randomness scenarios, an experimentalist (who we call Alice) performs a measurement on a system, represented by a mixed state $\rho$, which is positive semidefinite ($\rho \sgeq 0$) and has trace strictly less than one.
+In both of our randomness scenarios, an experimentalist (who we call Alice) performs a measurement on a system, represented by a mixed state $\rho$, which is positive-semidefinite ($\rho \sgeq 0$) and has trace one.
 Similarly, we represent her measurement by a Positive Operator-Valued Measure (POVM), $\m=\{M_j\}_j$, where the POVM elements $M_j$ are positive-semidefinite ($M_j \sgeq 0$) and sum to the identity ($\sum_{j}M_j=\id$).
 Throughout most of this work, we consider rank-one projective measurements, which have the form $M_j=\ketbra{m_j}{m_j}$, where $\{\ket{m_j}\}$ is an orthonormal basis in finite dimension $d$.

-We allow the eavesdropper, Eve, to hold a purification of the state $\rho$, i.e., she holds the state $\sigma = \tr_S \ketbra{\Psi}{\Psi}_{SE}$, for some joint state $\ket{\Psi}_{SE}$ such that $\rho = \tr_E \ketbra{\Psi}{\Psi}_{SE}$, where the subscripts $S$ and $E$ represent Alice and Eve's respective Hilbert spaces.
+We allow the eavesdropper, Eve, to hold a purification of the state $\rho$, i.e. she holds the state $\sigma = \tr_S \ketbra{\Psi}{\Psi}_{SE}$, for some joint state $\ket{\Psi}_{SE}$ such that $\rho = \tr_E \ketbra{\Psi}{\Psi}_{SE}$, where the subscripts $S$ and $E$ represent Alice and Eve's respective Hilbert spaces.
 Eve chooses the optimal measurement on her local system to try to infer Alice's measurement outcomes.
 From the Schr\"{o}dinger-Gisin-HJW theorem \cite{Schrödinger_1935, gisin_1989, Hughston_1993}, we know that a distant party who performs local measurements on the purification of a state can steer any ensemble of states to the other party.
 It is equivalent, then, to consider a `classical' eavesdropper, who simply chooses a decomposition $\{p_{\mu}, \, \rho_{\mu}\}$ for the state, where $\sum_\mu p_\mu=1$ and $\sum_{\mu}p_{\mu} \rho_\mu= \rho$.
 In each measurement round, Eve (unlike Alice) knows which state, say $\rho_j$, is actually used, and guesses the most probable outcome, say $j$, accordingly.
 As a final step to reconcile the `classical' and `quantum' eavesdropping scenarios, we assume that the states in the decomposition $\{p_\mu, \, \rho_\mu\}$ are independent and identically distributed (i.i.d).

 Since we demand that Eve guess Alice's outcomes either unambiguously or with a FRIO parameter $Q$, she must include an `inconclusive' state $\rho_0$ in the decomposition, with a corresponding probability $p_0$.
 The decomposition then has the form